AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 ### Git:
     - Save github credentials in windows Credential Manager: `git config --global credential.helper wincred`, afterwards the next login from git command will save the credentials in Credential Manager.
     Note the github global configuration should have already contain the entry for credntial helper "wincred", as the config is symlinked.
+    - TODO: Make sure the correct line-ending is used accross WSL2 and Windows applications. https://stackoverflow.com/questions/10418975/how-to-change-line-ending-settings

 ### SmartGit:
     - Change to dark theme.